SloppyCodes/linked-in-messages-puppeteer/README.md

     `Profile Path` into the `USER_DATA_DIR` constant.

-## Running the script:
+## Running the script (administrative privileges required):
-To run the script simply navigate into the cloned folder and run the following commands:
+To run the script with **administrative privileges** - simply navigate into the cloned folder and run the following commands:

 1. `npm install` - this command needs to be executed only once (on the 1st run).

 2. `npm run start`

+* Administrative privileges are necessary for the cache copying procedure.

 **That's it!**